rust-lang/rust/0000-open-options.md

 It is possible to set the individual share permissions with `.share_mode()`.

-The current philosophy of this function is that others should have no rights, unless explicitely granted.
+The current philosophy of this function is that others should have no rights, unless explicitly granted.
 I think a better fit for Rust would be to give all others all rights, unless explicitly denied, e.g.:
 `.share_mode(DENY_READ | DENY_WRITE | DENY_DELETE)`.